arthurcab/churn-prediction/README.md

 # churn-prediction

-*This readme is a workin progress, just like all of us.*
+*This readme is a work in progress, just like all of us.*